-Having been established already in 1999 Volusion rivals the likes of 3Dcart as one of the oldest e-commerce software providers that is still around and doing well.
-But how does Volusion stack up in 2020 when compared to rapidly growing rivals, such as Shopify?
-Join us on this 2020 Volusion review and you might get at least some idea.
+Having been established already in 1999 Volusion rivals the likes of Shift4Shop (known previously as “3dcart”) as one of the oldest e-commerce software providers that is still around.
+But how does Volusion stack up in 2021 when compared to its rapidly growing competitors, such as Shopify?
+Join us on this 2021 Volusion review and you might get at least some idea.

 Volusion used to be one of the cheapest e-commerce platforms.
-However, they have quite recently removed their $15/month plan and now the cheapest Volusion plan (“personal”) costs $29/month.
-That is in-line with what the cheapest proper Shopify plan costs.
-And indeed, Volusion’s other two normal plans also match Shopify’s pricing: the medium plan (“professional”) costs $79/month and the most expensive regular plan (“business”) costs $299/month.
-In addition to these so called normal plans, Volusion also offers “custom plan”, that is priced in individual-basis.
+However, they have quite recently removed their $15/month plan and now the cheapest Volusion plan (“Personal”) costs $29/month.
+That is in line with what the cheapest proper Shopify plan costs.
+And indeed, Volusion’s other two normal plans also match Shopify’s pricing: the medium plan (“Professional”) costs $79/month and the most expensive regular plan (“Business”) costs $299/month.

 Volusion free trial: At the time of writing this Volusion offers a 14-day free trial.
-That is as long as the normal free trial at Shopify, however currently (April 2020) Shopify is offering an extended 90-day free trial.
+That is as long as the normal free trial at Shopify – for a brief period Shopify offered 90-day free trial but that is no longer available.

 Volusion discount: Volusion offers all of its regular customers an up to 10% discount, if they pay for a full year in advance.
 With this discount the monthly price for the “personal”-plan goes down to $26.10/month, for the “professional”-plan it goes down to $71.10/month and for the “business”-plan it goes down to $269.10/month.
 Shopify also offers a 10% discount for those who pay for a year in advance, but in addition to that they also offer a 20% discount for those who pay for two years in advance.